 Oscar sailed back to England and cut his hair.
 He made just one more trip across the Atlantic, in August 1883, for the New York opening of his play Vera, or The Nihilists.
 Despite a huge marketing campaign (the costumes were on display in the windows of Lord and Taylor’s on Fifth Avenue), Vera was panned by the critics and closed in a week.

-W. B. YEATS (1865-1939) spent more than a year of his life in the United States, during five visits between 1903 and 1932.
-The first visit he undertook shortly after learning that his beloved Maude Gonne had married a drunken, vainglorious lout.
+The first visit he undertook shortly after learning that his beloved Maud Gonne had married a drunken, vainglorious lout.
 He was contracted to deliver more than 60 lectures at leading learned societies and universities across America.
 The fee was $75 for each.

 Soon after his arrival, he lunched with President Theodore Roosevelt at the White House.
 When the president spoke of the needs of the “little people,” the poet assumed the statesman was referring to the Little People, whom he himself had often encountered.
 “Sure, not only I, but every Irishman, especially the old ones that mow the hay in the twilight, have seen the Little